-128 Seals v.
+136 Seals v.
 McBee, 898 F.3d 587, 593 (5th Cir.
 2018), as revised (Aug.
 9, 2018) (quoting United States v.
 Stevens, 559 U.S. 460, 473 (2010)).

-129 See Nat'l Press Photographers Ass'n, 594 F. Supp.
+137 See Nat'l Press Photographers Ass'n, 594 F. Supp.
 3d at 808.

-$^{^{130}}$ Tex.
+138 Tex.
 Gov't Code § 423.002(a)(15).

-131 PETA, 60 F.4th at 845 (Rushing, J., dissenting).
+139 PETA, 60 F.4th at 845 (Rushing, J., dissenting).

-Plaintiffs argue that the district court erred in dismissing their claim that the No-Fly provisions are preempted by federal regulation of the national airspace.
-132 In their briefs, they offer two theories of preemption: field preemption and obstacle preemption.
-But only the former was in the complaint.
-We address that one and do not address the latter.
-133
+Plaintiffs argue that the district court erred in dismissing their claim that the No-Fly provisions are preempted by federal regulation of the national airspace.140 Plaintiffs offer two theories of preemption: field preemption and obstacle preemption.
+We find that neither applies here.

-Before proceeding to the merits of the field-preemption claim, though, we must first assure ourselves that Plaintiffs have standing to challenge the No-Fly provisions on preemption grounds.
-Ordinarily, Plaintiffs' preemption challenge to Chapter 423's enforcement would meet the same fate as their Due Process challenge: dismissal for lack of any imminent or concrete threat of enforcement or prosecution.
+Before proceeding to the merits of these claims, though, we must first assure ourselves that Plaintiffs have standing to challenge the No-Fly provisions on preemption grounds.
+141 Ordinarily, Plaintiffs' preemption challenge to Chapter 423's enforcement would meet the same fate as their Due Process challenge: dismissal for lack of any imminent or concrete threat of enforcement or prosecution.
 In a recent opinion, however, we held that ongoing pecuniary harm-specifically, paying more than others because of the challenged law-can confer standing to challenge a state regulation on preemption grounds, since enjoining the state law "erases" future pecuniary harm resulting from the challenged law.
+142

 Here, at least one Plaintiff has an ongoing pecuniary injury similar to that in Young Conservatives.
 NPPA member Wade testified that Chapter 423 is costing him "thousands of dollars" in lost photojournalism opportunities, as his clients are unwilling to violate Chapter 423 or pay for him to do so.
 Chapter 423 places law-abiding Texas photojournalists like Wade at a disadvantage to competitors from out of state and those who do not know of or do not follow Chapter 423.
-As Pappalardo testified, for freelance
+As Pappalardo testified, for freelance journalists like him, the ability to enhance a story with "aerial imagery can be the difference between selling a pitch or being denied."
+Plaintiffs'

-132 See Nat'l Press Photographers Ass'n, 504 F. Supp.
+140 See Nat'l Press Photographers Ass'n, 504 F. Supp.
 3d at 591.